FFT (extension)

 Current API

-The initial surface mirrors the common PyTorch and JAX one-dimensional FFT families:
+The initial API mirrors the common PyTorch and JAX one-dimensional FFT families:

 Operation family Purpose